 CMS has been promoting health equity for a while, releasing their Health Equity Framework in April 2022 as a milestone.
-They have outlined why health equity is important, their goals and how they will be rewarding healthcare entities that deliver quality care to higher percentages of underserved populations.
+They have outlined why health equity is important, their goals and how they will be rewarding healthcare entities that deliver quality care to higher percentages of underserved populations.1 Also, CMS has continued to release policies that support the five goals of their health equity framework since introducing it.

 Knowledge is power.
 When you can identify areas of need, you can plan and activate intervention programs to improve health outcomes.